RedstormJones/SPDX_Eclipse_Plugin/README.md

 Version
 -------

-Once the SPDX Eclipse Plugin version 1.0 has been successfully released, versioning information such as a description of the new features and bug fixes will be displayed in this section.
+The SPDX Eclipse Plugin is currently in [pre-alpha](https://en.wikipedia.org/wiki/Software_release_life_cycle).
+Version 1.0 is expected to be released before Q2 of 2015.
+Once version 1.0 has been released, information regarding new features and bug fixes for that release will be outlined in this section.

 Documentation
 -------------